-I joined the Department of Information Science in September 2009, and was Head of Department from February 2011 to December 2016.
-Earlier in 2009 (since September 2008) I worked at the university’s Higher Education Development Centre, and before that was Associate Professor at RMIT University’s School of Computer Science and IT.
+Previously, I was at the University of Otago in the Department of Information Science.
+I joined that department in September 2009, and was Head of Department from February 2011 to December 2016.
+Earlier in 2009 (since September 2008) I worked at Otago’s Higher Education Development Centre, and before that was Associate Professor at RMIT University’s School of Computer Science and IT.

 The overall aim of my research is to find better ways of creating software.
 I am interested in (agent oriented) software engineering, programming languages, and logic and formal methods.

 Over the past two decades I have focussed on software that is conceptualised in terms of “intelligent agents” which are able to exhibit robust and flexible behaviour.
 I am perhaps best known for my work on design methodologies for agent-based systems, in particular the Prometheus methodology.